 While searching previous patents is vital to see where your invention stands in the patent landscape, and if your invention is already public, the practice can seem relentless.
 How do you find everything you need?
 How do you ensure nothing was missed?
 Whatever search method you choose, there will always be prior art to find to help direct your application.
-While every attorney has their favorite method, LexisNexis IP created a platform to assist every strategy: LexisNexis TotalPatent One®, the most comprehensive, user-friendly research and analytics software.
+While every attorney has their favorite method, LexisNexis® Intellectual Property created a platform to assist every strategy: LexisNexis TotalPatent One® patent search platform.

 An examiner review on the patent can give either the long-hoped-for approval, or the dreaded office action that sends you, what feels like, back to the drawing board.
 The approval is so close, by simply working out mistakes and continuing to work with your examiner, you can have your patent granted, and then you can maintain it for life.
 But, you have to work out the mistakes first.
 Common mistakes around consistency or accuracy can lead to a longer patent process than expected.
 LexisNexis IP can help you avoid these mistakes in the application drafting process, or fix them in the office action response phase.

 Avoid nerves and avoid making the patent process longer than it needs to be with simple mistakes or monotonous search.
 Have full confidence in every patent application with the most accurate, efficient process.
 Here are three time-wasting scenarios where patent automation can really pay off.